evan-l-munson/saotd/README.md

   - Licence:

-      - All code is licensed GL.
+      - All code is licensed GPL.
       - All data is from public data sources.

   - Get citation information for `SAoTD` in R by running: